Nico Leonard

-Nico Leonard van der Horst better known as Nico Leonard (born August 21, 1987) is a Dutch YouTuber, a watch expert or an enthusiast, and an entrepreneur credited with a genre of YouTube videos that centers on high-end watches, being the biggest watch-related YouTube channel and largest cross-platform creator regarding horology.
+Nico Leonard van der Horst (born August 21, 1987), more commonly known as Nico Leonard, is a Dutch YouTuber, a watch expert or an enthusiast, and an entrepreneur credited with a genre of YouTube videos that centers on high-end watches, being the biggest watch-related YouTube channel and largest cross-platform creator regarding horology.
 Amongst other businesses, Leonard founded and owns luxury watch boutique Pride and Pinion, headquartered in Belfast.